This product is no longer sold. We no longer update these help pages, so some information may be out of date.

 - Click Save.
 You are redirected back to the Administration page.

-- Click Edit on your newly created Scan Assistant shared credential.
+- Select your newly created Scan Assistant shared credential and go to the Account tab.

 Task 4: Install the Scan Assistant on Windows